 The Geekbench benchmarks of the Apple A14 Bionic are the highest compared to the other two.
 It has Single and Multi-Core scores of 1583 and 4198, respectively, which are pretty high.

-This comparison leaves us because the historic performance gap that existed b/w Apple and Android devices are going to be the lowest ever existed as the Snapdragon 888 and Exynos 2100 have come up with serious upgrades.
-The Apple chips will still lead the performance chart, but the margin by which the A14 Bionic will lead is going to be pretty negligible.
+The historic performance between Android and iOS seems to be insignificant as the Snapdragon 888 and Exynos 2100 have come up with serious upgrades.
+The Apple chips will still lead the performance chart.
+But the margin by which the A14 Bionic will lead is going to be pretty negligible.

 There is no doubt that mobile processors are on all new heights of delivering top-notch performance.
 Even after being a bit better or behind in some aspects from each other, the SoCs are capable enough to provide extreme performance on your compact smartphone.
-From a normal user’s perspective, none of the SoC can ever disappoint you at any stage of performance and are capable of providing a beast-like performance.
+From a normal user’s perspective, none of the SoC can ever disappoint you at any stage.
+These are well-qualified chipsets of providing beast performance.